ssardina/pynbl/README.md

 An example of a raw JSON file:

 https://fibalivestats.dcd.shared.geniussports.com/data/2087737/data.json

+The game ID (`2087737` in this case) can be obtained from the URL of NBL, for example: https://nbl.com.au/games/2087737

 However that JSON files does not seem to match the above doc... :-)